PFG APPOINTS NEW CHAIR

-PFG would like to extend a warm welcome to Chris Oldfield who has just been appointed to the position of Director and Chair of PFG.
+PFG would like to welcome Chris Oldfield who has just been appointed to the position of Director and Chair of PFG.
 After 13 years James Cretan stepped down from the role and will continue to be involved as a Non-Executive Director.

 During his time as Director and Chair, James oversaw the growth of PFG.
 This included the strategic repositioning of the Goodwood factory and the manufacture of HDPE boats, building on a 20+ year history of Aquatruck and the development of The Sentinel.